 Common Loon Gavia immer

-Common Loons are the predominant Loon species in Duval County, and can be found beginning around the first week of November through the first week of May.
-In November, look for them during seawatches as loons and ducks migrate just offshore; Huguenot Memorial Park, Little Talbot Island State Park, and 16th Ave S in Jacksonville Beach are prime viewing locations.
+Common Loons are the predominant Loon species in Duval County and northeast Florida, and can be found beginning around the first week of November through the first week of May.
+In November, look for them during seawatches as loons and ducks migrate just offshore.
+Huguenot Memorial Park, Little Talbot Island State Park, and 16th Ave S in Jacksonville Beach are prime viewing locations.
 Throughout the winter, they are perhaps best observed at Huguenot; check the river, the ocean north of the jetties, and in the lagoon for them.
 They are extremely uncommon in summer, but one in full breeding plumage was recorded on 11-12 June 1980 at an apartment complex’s retention pond (Edscorn, 1980).

 Pied-billed Grebe Podilymbus podiceps

-Pied-billed Grebes can be found year round in Duval County, but are difficult to find in May through August.
-During those months, check the ponds at places like Reddie Point Preserve, Blue Cypress, or the ponds in the Imeson or Westside Industrial parks.
+Pied-billed Grebes can be found year-round in Duval County, but are difficult to find in May through August.
+During those months, check the ponds at places like Reddie Point Preserve, Blue Cypress Park, or the ponds in the Imeson Center or Westside Industrial parks.
 Grimes (1943) studied this species fairly extensively for two decades in the early 1900’s and his assessment was they occurred in low numbers during the breeding season, and almost exclusively in freshwater ponds such as the ones just suggested.
-They are indeed a local breeding species, with the earliest known nesting occurring 25 May, 1930 (Howell, 1932, p.
+Today, they are still known to be a localized breeding species, with the earliest known nesting occurring 25 May 1930 (Howell, 1932, p.
 77).

-In September through April, they can be quite abundant and found in many retention ponds throughout the county.
+In September through April, Pied-billed Grebes can be quite abundant and found in many retention ponds throughout the county.

 Horned Grebe Podiceps auritus

-Horned Grebes can be found throughout the winter (November – early March), and I’d say the most reliable spot is Huguenot Memorial Park.
-They are often in the “lagoon” and can be found from the family beach area rather easily.
-A check of the ocean along the north side of the jetties will often produce a few individuals as well.
+Horned Grebes can be found sporadically throughout the winter (November – early March), and I’d say the most reliable spot is Huguenot Memorial Park.
+They are sometimes in the “lagoon” there, and can be found from the family beach area with some effort.
+A check of the ocean along the north side of the jetties might produce a few individuals as well.
 If you’re birding in the Arlington area, try the fishing dock at Reddie Point Preserve where you’ll sometimes be able to find them rafting up in the St. Johns River.